bryanbraun/bryanbraun.github.io/readme.md

 ## Help improve this site

-If you find a way to improve this site, submit a pull request and we'll be besties.
+If you find a way to improve this site, feel free to submit a pull request.
+For more on how to contribute, [see contributing.md](./contributing.md).

 ## This codebase is open source